dsmurl/mirrorball/docs/initial-plan.md

 - Roles: dev, admin.
 - Both can list and search images.
 - dev can upload; admin can upload and delete.
 - Cognito groups are carried as JWT claims.
-The Deno API validates tokens (User Pool JWKS) and authorizes by `cognito:groups` claim.
+The Bun API validates tokens (User Pool JWKS) and authorizes by `cognito:groups` claim.
 - Keep S3 bucket private; access via CloudFront (public read) and pre-signed URLs for uploads; deletes only by admin via API call.

 Email domain allowlist enforcement